 You must be able to pass a background check.

-- Length: Two Weeks Minimum to Four Weeks Maximum
+- Length: Two Weeks Minimum to Five Weeks Maximum

 - Required Training: Online Training; Virtual Meetups with Cub Creek Team